By Japan specialist Amanda

 Sankeien was built by Sankei Hara, a wealthy silk merchant, in 1904.
 It’s an infant compared with other gardens, but it has amassed a collection of architecture that has been acknowledged as culturally significant by the Japanese government.
 Ponds and lawns are arranged around a series of historic buildings — many saved from being destroyed or disrepair — collected from across Japan.

 This is a grand vision with landscaped hills, water features and a traditional tea house.
-The defining feature is a three-storey pagoda, which was built in Kyoto in the 15th century and relocated to the gardens in 1914.
+The defining feature is a three-story pagoda, which was built in Kyoto in the 15th century and relocated to the gardens in 1914.
 I couldn’t see the pagoda when I first walked in: it’s slowly revealed as you follow the paths through the garden.
 I visited Sankeien in the morning then went into Yokohama for lunch.
 A port city with red-brick buildings influenced by traders, it has the largest Chinatown outside China.

 Enjoy your own private garden in Kyoto